 Your imported sprites will appear in a Custom category found beneath the main sprite categories and will be available in all future projects.

-There is only one Shading Block category.
+There is only one Lighting Block category.
 Choose one to be represented in the Effects Chain.

 The Physics Blocks are divided into three different categories.
 You may have one from each category represented in the Effects Chain.

 The Designer allows you to save your settings for each Block.
 This creates a new preset Block that you can reuse whenever you use the Designer.

 With the Color Block selected in the Effects Chain (bottom) and the Blocks pane closed, we see the Block controls on the right side of the Designer interface.